alliedvision/VmbPy/README.md

 # Installation

-To use VmbPy an Python >= 3.7 is required.
+To use VmbPy, Python >= 3.7 is required.
 A ready-to-install packaged `.whl` file of VmbPy can be found as part of the Vimba X installation, or be downloaded from our [github release page](https://github.com/alliedvision/VmbPy/releases).
 The `.whl` can be installed as usual via the [`pip install`](https://pip.pypa.io/en/stable/cli/pip_install/) command.